 Flint: I mean, this is the real you, right?
 Smart, bespectacled...who wouldn't want to see that?

 - A villainous example in Wallace & Gromit: The Curse of the Were-Rabbit where Victor Quartermaine says this to Lady Tottington in regards to killing rabbits.

 - Wreck-It Ralph has the Bad-Anon Creed: "I am bad, and that's good.
 I will never be good, and that's not bad.
 There's no one I'd rather be than me."
 Repeated at the end, it becomes a combination Tearjerker and Crowning Moment of Heartwarming when it's implied he feels proud of being a hero in Vanellope's eyes, even if the rest of the world views him as a villain.

 Film - Live Action

-One of Max's last actions in the movie Bent is taking off his shirt and replacing it with a blood stained shirt with a pink triangle sewn onto it, to finally show pride in himself against the nazis.
+- One of Max's last actions in the movie Bent is taking off his shirt and replacing it with a blood stained shirt with a pink triangle sewn onto it, to finally show pride in himself against the Nazis.
+Then he kills himself.